maxistar/simple-text-editor-site/src/about.md

 # About

-This is simple text editor that can help you with editing text files.
+This is a minimalist text editor designed to assist with editing text files.

-This editor mostly used by me for small text notes, write down ideas while I have a break.
+I primarily use this editor for jotting down brief notes or capturing ideas during breaks.

-Supports only plain text files at the moment.
+At present, it supports only plain text files.

-The code is open so can review code, send pull requests, new features, translations and so on. https://github.com/maxistar/TextPad.
+The code is open source, allowing you to review it, contribute pull requests, suggest new features, provide translations, and more. https://github.com/maxistar/TextPad.

-Any suggestions for this project are welcomed.
+Suggestions for enhancing this project are greatly appreciated.
 Thank you!